Six reasons your home insurance could be cancelled

 This is the most common reason an insurer cancels a policy on a consumer.
 At Square One, it accounts for almost 87% of provider-initiated cancellations.

-Customers might think that a couple missed payments aren’t a big deal.
-But, says Mirkovic, “This one is very difficult for insurance companies.”
+Customers might think that a couple of missed payments aren’t a big deal.
+But, says Mirkovic, “this one is very difficult for insurance companies.”

-While NSF fees are non-existent with monthly credit card payments, every time an insurer tries to withdraw a monthly premium from someone’s bank account and there are insufficient funds, they get charged an NSF fee of about $20.
+While non-sufficient funds (NSF) fees don’t exist for monthly credit card payments, every time an insurer tries to withdraw a monthly premium from someone’s bank account and is unable to because there are insufficient funds, they get charged an NSF fee of about $20.

 2. Change in risk, or one too many claims